Blue duck: Taxonomy

-Captain James Cook saw the blue duck in Dusky Sound, South Island, New Zealand, on his second voyage to the south Pacific.
+Captain James Cook saw the blue duck in Dusky Sound, South Island, New Zealand, on his second voyage to the South Pacific.
 In 1777 both Cook and the naturalist Georg Forster mentioned the blue duck in their separate accounts of the voyage.
 A specimen was described in 1785 by the English ornithologist John Latham in his A General Synopsis of Birds.
 Latham used the English name, the "soft-billed duck".
 When in 1789 the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae he included the blue duck and placed it with all the other ducks in the genus Anas.
 He coined the binomial name Anas malacorhynchos and cited the earlier works.
-The blue duck is now the only species placed in the genus Hymenolaimus that was introduced specifically for the species by George Robert Gray in 1843.
+The blue duck is now the only species placed in the genus Hymenolaimus, and it was introduced specifically for the species by George Robert Gray in 1843.
 The genus name combines the Ancient Greek humēn, humenos meaning "skin" or "membrane" with laimos meaning "throat".
 The specific epithet malacorhynchos is also from Ancient Greek and combines malakos meaning "soft" with rhunkhos meaning "bill".

-The species has no close relatives.
-Its taxonomic relationships with other waterfowl species remains uncertain; DNA analysis has placed it as a sister to the South American dabbling ducks (Anatini), but with no close relative.
-As of 2013, it was commonly listed as incertae sedis but likely within the Anatinae and allied to the Anatini.
-It was formerly thought to be related to the shelduck tribe.
+The species has no very close relatives.
+Genetic evidence published in 2010 and 2018 has shown its relationship is closest to the knob-billed and comb ducks in the pantropical genus Sarkidiornis, and with them to the Australian wood duck Chenonetta jubata.
+This group is then allied to a larger group of diving ducks, including the widespread genera Aythya and Netta.
+It was formerly thought to be related to the shelduck tribe, but these are now known to be much more distant genetically.

-It is commonly known in New Zealand English by its Māori name Whio, pronounced /'fiɔ:/ FEE-oh, which is an onomatopoeic rendition of the males' call.
-Other names it may be known by are Mountain Duck or Blue Mountain Duck.
+It is commonly known in New Zealand English by its Māori name whio, pronounced /'fiɔ:/ FEE-oh, which is derived from male's high pitched, wheezy whistle.
+Other names are mountain duck and blue mountain duck.